kubernetes-sigs/kube-scheduler-simulator/simulator/docs/external-scheduler.md

 - Running your scheduler instead of the default one in the simulator
   - You can still see the scheduling results in web UI as well!
-- Running your scheduler with the simulator feature in your cluster
+- Running your scheduler with the simulator's feature in your clusterr.
-  - All Pods, scheduled by this scheduler, will get the scheduler results on its annotation while each scheduling is done as usual.
+  - Like in the simulator, all Pods will get the scheduling results on its annotation while each scheduling is done as usual.
-  - Note that it has performance overhead in each scheduling cycle since the scheduler needs to make additional effort to export the scheduling results.
+  - Note that it has performance overhead in each scheduling cycle. since the scheduler needs to make additional effort to export the scheduling results.

 ### Change your scheduler